michael105/slterm/README.md

   The 256 colors map follows the xterm standard, with the difference of more contrast with faint and bold_faint attributes.

-  Combining blink and inverse attributes does blinking by reversing. (wonderful)
+  Combining blink and inverse attributes does blinking by reversing.
   > echo -e '\e[48;5;9;32;1;6;7m\n\n BLINK \n'